High Risk Pancreatic Cancer ClinicEmily Couric Clinical Cancer Center

 Parking: Free with validation, using your green parking ticket when you register at your appointment.
 Use the Lee Street Parking Garage directly across the street from University Hospital and Emergency Department.

-Our High-Risk Pancreatic Cancer Clinic is one of the first programs in the country that screens patients with key risk factors for the pancreatic cancer.
+Our High-Risk Pancreatic Cancer Clinic is one of the first programs in the country that screens patients with key risk factors for pancreatic cancer.

 Monitoring these high-risk patients helps us determine and refine screening guidelines so we can catch pancreatic cancer earlier.